Cloud Performance Monitor

 Manage Agents Dialog

-Note: The VPCs listed in this dialog are not affected by which services have been selected for monitoring with the Configure Service Monitoring dialog on the Services Tab.
+Note: The VPCs listed in this dialog are not affected by the services selected for monitoring with the Configure Service Monitoring dialog on the Services Tab.

-Note: A deployed agent can be uninstalled with the Remove button on the Agent Details sidebar in the Agent Management module of the portal's Synthetics section (see Details Sidebar UI).
+Note: Use the Remove button in the Synthetics Agent Management module of the portal to uninstall agents (see Details Sidebar UI).

 Interconnects Tab

-The Interconnects tab enables you to see the VPCs in your cloud resources and the paths that connect those resources to your on-prem infrastructure.
-Depending on how the connections to your VPCs are configured, this tab will show you either or both of the following:
+The Interconnects tab visualizes paths from AWS VPCs (left) to on-prem Customer Gateways (right), grouped by region.
+Depending on how your VPC connections are configured, this tab shows you either or both of the following:

 • Site-to-Site VPN: Each VPN refers to a connection between a VPC and your own on-premises network.

-Note: For diagrammed examples of the different types of connections supported by AWS, see https://docs.aws.amazon.com/vpn/latest/s2svpn/Examples.html.
+TIP: For diagrammed examples of the different types of connections supported by AWS, see Connection Examples.

-• Solid gray lines: Links from VPCs on which an agent is installed but for which a test has not yet been created (see Create Path Health Test).
+Agent is installed, but no health test has been created (see Create Path Health Test).

 Create Path Health Test